-As of 8:00 AM EDT, Tropical Depression Four is located 170 miles south of Key West, Florida and is moving west-northwestward at 16 mph.
+As of 11:00 AM EDT, Tropical Depression Four is located about 40 miles south of Key West, Florida and is moving west-northwest at 15 mph.
 A turn toward the northwest is forecast today, followed by a northward motion on Sunday and then a slower northeastward motion Sunday night and Monday.
-On the forecast track, the center of the depression will move across western Cuba this morning, and then move over the eastern Gulf of Mexico later today and Sunday, reaching the Florida Gulf Coast late Sunday or Monday.
-Maximum sustained winds are near 30 mph, and strengthening is forecast during the next couple of days, and the depression is expected to become a tropical storm later today and continue strengthening over the eastern Gulf of Mexico through the weekend.
-Hurricane Watches have been issued for portions of the Florida Big Bend, with Tropical Storm Warnings extending along the Florida Gulf Coast.
-Storm Surge Watches have been issued for the Suwannee River (Taylor County) through Lee County.
+On the forecast track, the center of the depression will move across western Cuba this morning, and then move over the eastern Gulf of Mexico later today and Sunday, reaching the Florida Gulf coast late Sunday or Monday.
+Maximum sustained winds are near 35 mph with higher gusts, and slow strengthening is expected today and tonight.
+The Depression is expected to become a tropical storm tonight.
+A faster rate of strengthening is expected Sunday through Monday, and the system could be near hurricane strength when it reaches the Florida Gulf Coast.
+Hurricane Watches have been extended westward along the coastal Florida Big Bend to Indian Pass, with Tropical Storm Warnings extending across the inland Big Bend region.
+Storm Surge Watches have been upgraded to a Storm Surge Warning along the Northeastern Florida Gulf Coast, stretching from Aripeka (Hernando County) to the mouth of the Aucilla River (Taylor County).
+Storm Surge Watches have been extended from the Aucilla River to Indian Pass (Franklin County).